NIE Home Sponsors E FAQs Order Form Contact Us

 E FAQs

-My News on the Go provides an exact replica of the print version of The Daily Sentinel.
-As they can with the traditional newspaper, students may browse headlines and flip through pages via the computer.
+Our e-edition provides an exact replica of the print version of The Daily Sentinel.
+As they can with the traditional newspaper, students may check out each day's headlines and flip through pages via the computer.

 Why is it worthwhile to have access to this version?

 The e-edition engages students using a medium in which they are very comfortable.
-Students may use keyword searches to find information in each section of the paper.
-They may electronically jump from the beginning of a story to its end, which appears on another page.
+Students can use keyword searches to find information in each section of the paper.
+They can copy and paste articles.
+They can read stories and hear them as well, thanks to the Audio feature.
+They can even translate articles into Spanish and ten other languages!

 Teachers may use this version to focus students' attention on just one article of interest.
-Teachers who use a SMARTBoard(c) may transfer a page or sections of a page.
+Teachers who use a SMARTBoard(c) may display a page or sections of a page.

 The e-edition is green.
 Newsprint is decreased, thus saving trees and the fuel spent to deliver the print product.